-ARES 2017 was published by the International Conference Proceedings Series published by ACM (ACM ICPS).
+ARES 2021 will be published by the International Conference Proceedings Series published by ACM (ACM ICPS).

-For the main conference as well as the workshops submission papers are classified into 3 categorizes representing original, previously unpublished work:
+For the main conference as well as the workshops paper submissions are classified into 4 categorizes representing original, previously unpublished work:

 - full paper (10 pages*)